johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Normal and Crosswind Approaches and Landings.md

 	5. Poor directional control or drifting off centerline
 	6. Excessive braking!

-**Completion Standards:** Client must become proficient at flying  stabilized approaches to landing, with smooth control application and safe touchdown and rollout in first third of runway length, with proper control application relative to crosswind.
+### Completion StandardsClient must become proficient at flying  stabilized approaches to landing, with smooth control application and safe touchdown and rollout in first third of runway length, with proper control application relative to crosswind.

 **Required Homework:** None